athowes/thesis/README.md

   note 1) which features are possible in `R-INLA` (and exactly why or why not) 2) whether the feature is an important non-linearity of the model or more of a trivial notation issue.
+- At one point I was interested in the kernel stein discrepancy as a way to measure distances between (samples from) distributions.
+I would have been interested to read more about these measures and their relation to MMD.

 ### General